abhinaya08/STA380_Exercise1/Exercise1.md

 #### Best and worst case scenario

 We observe that the rent varies across levels of occupancy and the occupany rates for green buildings tend to higher.
-For this analysis we propose analyzing a best case and worst case scenario to estimate the ROI. **Best case scenario: &gt;90% occupancy rate** We consider &gt;90% occupancy rate as the best case scenario and &lt;30% occupancy rate as the worst. **Worst case scenario: 30%-60% occupancy rate** The number of green buildings below 30% occupancy rate are very old, so we consider 30%-60% occupancy rate as our worst case scenario.
+For this analysis we propose analyzing a best case and worst case scenario to estimate the ROI.

+1.  **Best case scenario: &gt;90% occupancy rate** We consider &gt;90% occupancy rate as the best case scenario and &lt;30% occupancy rate as the worst.

+2.  **Worst case scenario: 30%-60% occupancy rate** The number of green buildings below 30% occupancy rate are very old, so we consider 30%-60% occupancy rate as our worst case scenario.

 #### Test environment setup

-To compare the variation of rent across types of buildings, we will consider the buildings that are: 1.
-Classified as class a 2.
-Not older than 20 years 3.
-Occupied more than 90% or between 30%-60% This ensures we are looking at similar buildings for comparison.
+To compare the variation of rent across types of buildings, we will consider the buildings that are:

+1. Classified as **class a**
+2. Not older than **20 years**
+3. Occupied **&gt;=90%** or **between 30%-60%**

+This ensures we are looking at similar buildings for comparison.

 ``` r
 green_final = green_new %>%